moomou/CarND-Vehicle-Detection/writeup_template.md

 Another issue faced was the thresholding logic of the heatmap.
 Through trial and error, I concluded a constant threshold number is not robust enough and found percentile over the heatmap value worked well.

 The current pipeline works well in the sample video but will most likely fail in more challenging environment where rain, snow, etc. obstruct the vehicle.
-Additionally, the classifier is trained on the error view of the vehicle so cannot be adapted for the should check/rearview mirror vehicle detection.
-Similarly, it is important to benchmark vehicle detection right under different lighting conditions to make sure the system continues to work with headlights, sunlights, etc.
+Additionally, the classifier is trained on the rear view of the vehicle so cannot be adapted for the shoulder check mirror or side mirror vehicle detection.
+Similarly, it is important to benchmark vehicle detection right under different lighting conditions to make sure the system continues to work with headlights, sunlights, effects etc.

 In order to make the whole pipeline more robust, applying CNN deep learning neural nets should reduce false positives while reducing the need for sliding window search; this will also help increase frame analysis performance.
-Finally, more training examples under different conditions would be helpful.